Cypress Grove Trail

 The favorite of many visitors, the Cypress Grove Trail winds through one of the two naturally growing stands of Monterey cypress trees remaining on Earth.
 (The other grove is across Carmel Bay at Cypress Point.)

-Take time here to enjoy nature's array of California sea lions on the outer rocks, sea otters rafting among swirling canopies of giant kelp, wildflowers clinging to chinks in the granite walls, and the delicate and harmless lace lichen bearding dead understory limbs.
+Take time here to enjoy nature’s array of California sea lions on the outer rocks, sea otters among swirling canopies of giant kelp in Headland Cove, wildflowers clinging to chinks (“bluff lettuce” at right) in the granite walls, and the delicate and harmless lace lichen bearding dead understory limbs.
+This trail affords a great place to see gray whales migrating by in winter and early spring, and other whales at other times.

 Between the loop trail and the parking area, and amid the dense shrubbery off trail, a keen-eyed visitor may discover a dozen or more large mounds of twigs.
 These are dusky-footed woodrat houses, which may achieve great age and size as successive owners add to them.